zwave-js/node-zwave-js/packages/cc/api.md

         propertyId?: number;
     };
 };

+// Warning: (ae-missing-release-tag) "IndicatorTimeout" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface IndicatorTimeout {
+    hours?: number;
+    minutes?: number;
+    seconds?: number;
+}

 // Warning: (ae-missing-release-tag) "InvalidCC" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //